10 Ways to Improve Stomach Acid Levels

 - Finish the meal and observe what you notice.

-- You Don’t Notice Anything: If you do not notice any difference than it is most likely you have low stomach acid levels.
+- You Don’t Notice Anything: If you do not notice any difference it is most likely that you have low stomach acid levels.

-- You Notice Indigestion: If you notice a burning, hotness or heaviness in your chest than these are signs you have adequate stomach acid levels.
+- You Notice Indigestion: If you notice a burning, hotness or heaviness in your chest then these are signs you have adequate stomach acid levels.